Jesper-Hustad/SimpleWallScript/README.md

 This script assumes you have multiple instances of minecraft running using MultiMC or similar.
 Learn how to setup minecraft with MultiMC and speedrunning mods here: https://www.youtube.com/watch?v=VL8Syekw4Q0.
 After setting up MultiMC select an instance and click "Copy Instance" to create more.

+## Feedback wanted!
+Is there something you noticed is missing?
+Is there an optimization or feature that you think should be implemented?
+[Create a new issue here on github](https://github.com/Jesper-Hustad/SimpleWallScript/issues/new/choose) and we will take your feedback.

 ## Features
 - Make custom HotKeys for Select and Refresh